CodeChron/fullstack-js-with-meteor-react-docs/click_to_add_or_update_note_content.md

 # Add note content

-Next, we are going to allow for adding note content.
-These are our general requirements for this feature:
+Next, we are going to allow for adding note content in the note details page.
+First, we need to add somewhere to store content and then publish the new field where it will be used.

-- Allow for clicking on note content to edit it.
-- Content auto-saves as you type.
-- Click on Done or anywhere outside the content to exit edit mode. (discuss: the done button is just a dummy.)
-- Display a message if there is no content.
-(That also is clickable so you can add content.)
-- (Later, we'll add the ability to also exit edit mode by using Shift + Return.)

 ## Add content to our Note model
-First, we need to add somewhere to store content.

 ``` /imports/collections/notes.js ```